dabamos/openadms-node/docs/source/openadms-node-modules.rst

 .. warning::

-    The web interface does not feature any kind of authentification or password protection.
-For public Internet access it is recommended to use a reverse proxy server, like Nginx or Hiawatha.
+    The web interface does not feature any kind of authentication or password protection.
+For public Internet access it is strongly recommended to run a reverse proxy server, like nginx or Hiawatha, in front of OpenADMS Node.

 .. _lcs:
 .. figure:: _static/localcontrolserver.png